What Are the Drawbacks of Using Artificial Tears for Dry Eyes?

 For more advanced cases of dry eye, we may recommend Prokera® treatment.
 Prokera® is a biological corneal bandage made from amniotic membrane tissue.
 This special bandage reduces inflammation, promotes healing, and creates a protective environment for your cornea, helping your eyes recover faster and more comfortably.

-If you’re ready to discover a more effective solution for dry eye, contact us at our Newport or Waterville location to schedule an appointment today!
+If you’re ready to discover a more effective solution for dry eye, contact us at our Newport location to schedule an appointment!